HomeArticle

 Once you start calculating the return on investment for the actions of a single AI agent, you'll never really start using it.

 The monthly champion on Writer's internal leaderboard consumed nearly 11 billion tokens, and the runner - up exceeded 6 billion.
-Habib publicly stated that she's keeping an eye on this leaderboard.
+Habib publicly said that she is keeping an eye on this leaderboard.

 Sonya Huang, a partner at Sequoia Capital, even said bluntly: "We should all be tokenmaxxing."